bwt-dev/bwt/README.md

 but it can also be used to save some resource when combined with `--electrum-skip-merkle`.
 See [more details here](#pruning).

+Alternatively, you can also set `127.0.0.1:50001:t` as your server using the server selection GUI (note the `:t`, which disables TLS).
+Note, however, that it is not possible to configure `oneserver` and `skipmerklecheck` using the GUI.

 ## HTTP API

 All the endpoints return JSON.
 All bitcoin amounts are in satoshis.